 11. Get a DevaCut

 The big chop is not equivalent to the DevaCut.
 A big chop is cutting off your relaxed hair.
 On the other hand, a DevaCut is cutting the hair curl by curl.
 Your hair will require less manipulation after a DevaCut.
 Read about my first Devacut here: My First DevaCut Experience

-12. Hydrate color-treated hair with an Olaplex treatment
+12. Hydrate Color-Treated Hair With an Olaplex Treatment

 Olaplex is a godsend for curly girls with color-treated hair.
 Visit a salon for steps No. 1 and No. 2 of the Olaplex system.
 The only step available for home use is Olaplex No. 3.
 This treatment dramatically improves hair health, strength, and texture.
 Moreover, it revives your hair color.

-13. Drink more water
+13. Drink More Water

 Dehydration contributes to dry and frizzy hair.
-A water bottle with a time marker can help you drink enough water daily.
+A water bottle with time marker can help you drink enough water daily.
 Drinking more water will result in:

 - stronger hair